Aciosui/Modal/README.md

-Steps of creating Accessible Modal dialog
+Steps of creating Accessible Modal dialog.
 .isModal - Cause screen reader make an announcement as dialog